felixlopz/hubrise-test-task/content/apps/orderline/en/manage-orders.md

 To reject an order, go to the order details and click **REJECTED**.
 You may add a comment when rejecting the order.
 For more information, see [Additional Data Prompt](/apps/orderline/settings/#additional-data-prompt).

-Once rejected, the order disappears from **Today’s Orders** list and becomes hidden.
+Once rejected, the order disappears from **Today's Orders** list and becomes hidden.
 You can click on **Today's Orders** hidden card to see all orders and reopen them if needed.

 <video controls title="OrderLine Reject Order Example">
   <source src="../images/021-en-reject-order.webm" type="video/webm"/>